Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Using the Output Query.

 The OrderOUTQ Query will open in Datasheet View with the filtered data with the selected Order Numbers.
-You can use this Query for preparing reports or design Forms to display the contents or use it as the source for other processing steps.
+You can use this Query for preparing reports or designing Forms to display the contents or use it as the source for other processing steps.

-If the right-side List Box is empty when you click the Preview Order command button the OrderOUTQ Query will pick all the Items from the OrdersINQ for Output.
+If the right-side List Box is empty when you click the Preview Order command button, the OrderOUTQ Query will pick all the Items from the OrdersINQ for Output.

 Share: